 Raw honey tastes great and has many benefits, such as the ability to soothe a sore throat and provide healthy antioxidants.
 However, it’s more prone to crystallization, which often deters consumers from buying it.
 Some people even buy it and then throw it away when it crystalizes, thinking it’s gone bad.
-The good news is that crystals in honey are good things.
-It means the raw honey is as natural as possible.
+They might not do that if they learned why honey crystalizes and that crystals in honey are good things.
+Crystals in raw honey indicate that the honey is as natural as possible.
 It’s unprocessed and more beneficial to one’s health, and the crystals are proof that it came directly from the source.
 Here’s what to know about honey crystallization in raw honey.

 Why Does Raw Honey Crystalize?